ASkalli/nonlinear_oscillator_network/README.md

 - Integration is realized via a simple explicit Euler method with a small enough step size to resolve the transients.
 - Integration continues until the system reaches a **steady state**, defined by a maximum change threshold (`eps_int`) or a step limit (`max_steps`).
 - While the integration goes on the input data is "clamped" till steady state is reached, at which point we get the corresponding output for that input.
+- For parallelization across th e population for population-based methods a fixed number of integration steps is required so I use `Oscillator_RNN_parallel`.

 To check steady state I made a handy script called "Oscillator_RNN_ssdyna_check.py" (very original I know):
 Here are some pictures of the activation states :